hienvuvg/hienvuvg.github.io/_pages/mmcows.md

 The ground truth of MmCows comprises visual cow IDs and behavior labels.
 Out of 4.8M image frames, 20k UWB-synced frames from all four cameras in one day are selected for cow ID annotation.
-The ID-annotated labels are used to obtain the 3D body location ground truth of the cows using an optimization-based visual localization algorithm.
 We also defined and annotated seven behaviors of all 16 cows at the granularity of one second during the chosen day.
 Details of [the annotation rules](https://docs.google.com/document/d/1NAfwlkVOnybEZPSC2KwAE4i7GHH12huKUijDDizSxiI/edit?usp=sharing) are also provided.